Hilton Head South Carolina, USA Travel Guide

 Dolphins, alligators, and diverse bird species await.

 Dining on Hilton Head emphasizes Lowcountry cuisine.
 Fresh seafood, regional specialties like shrimp and grits, and sweet tea await.
 The Arts Center of Coastal Carolina hosts performances.
-Local galleries showcase regional talent.
+Area art galleries showcase regional talent.

-The Arts Center of Coastal Carolina hosts performances.
+The Cultural Center of Coastal Carolina hosts performances.
 Local galleries showcase regional talent.

 Alligators reside in freshwater lagoons.
 Dolphins swim in the sounds.
 Many bird species thrive in the marshes.
 Nature preserves await exploration.